 Kansai One Pass: It’s like a ICOCA card, but it’s exclusively for foreign tourists and includes discounts on sites in the Kansai Region (Kyoto, Osaka, Kobe and Nara).

 Kyoto Sightseeing Card: This card provides you with unlimited use of the buses and subways in Kyoto – including the outskirts of Arashiyama, Takao and Ohara.
 You’ll also receive discounts on some sites.
 This card is useful if you plan to do a lot of travelling.
 You can purchase a card that is valid for 1 or 2 days (the 2 day card must be used on consecutive days).
-Currently, the card costs 1,200 yen ($11.25) for 1 day and 2,000 yen ($18.75) for 2 days.
-As of March, 2018, the cost of this card will be reduced to 900 yen ($8.40) for 1 day and 1,700 yen ($15.90) for 2 days.
+The card costs 900 yen ($8.40) for 1 day and 1,700 yen ($15.90) for 2 days.
 You can pick up the Kyoto Sightseeing Card at ticket machines in subway stations, at some hotels, and at bus ticket centers.

 Kyoto Subway One Day Card: This card will give you unlimited rides on the subway for 1 day.
 If you use the subway 3 or more times in 1 day, the card will pay itself off.
 You can purchase this One Day Card at the subway stations for a cost of 600 yen ($5.60).

 Kyoto One Day Bus Card: This card will give you unlimited rides on the busses in and around Kyoto for 1 day.
 This includes the Kyoto City Bus, the Kyoto Buses in Central Kyoto and Arashiyama.
 This card does not cover Ohara and Takao.
 If you plan to take the bus for 3 or more times in 1 day, this card will pay itself off.
 You can purchase the One Day Bus Card from bus drivers, at subway ticket counters, and at bus ticket counters.
-The cost is currently 500 yen ($4.65), but will be increased to 600 yen ($5.60) on March 17, 2018.
+The cost is 600 yen ($5.60).

 We spent 4 nights in Kyoto (5 days) and didn’t find the passes to be beneficial for us.
 We only took the bus or the subway once per day, and the rest of the time we walked or rode our bicycles.
 When we visited Arashiyama and Fushimi Inari, we used our JR Rail Passes.
-Plan what to see in Kyoto first and then decide if purchasing a transport pass is right for you.
+Plan the things you want to do in Kyoto first and then decide if purchasing a transport pass is right for you.

 img class=”pinit alignnone” style=”float: left; width: 28%; margin-right: 5%; margin-bottom: 0.5em;” src=”https://www.goatsontheroad.com/wp-content/uploads/2018/02/A-5-Day-Travel-Guide-To-Kyoto-Japan.jpg” alt=”Nijō Castle with text overlay A 5 Day Travel Guide To Kyoto Japan” width=”735″ height=”1102″>